Translation disclaimer (Translation disclaimer)

 Calderdale Council Quality Team

 Our approach to quality assurance monitoring is undertaken in conjunction with care providers and support is tailored to each organisation’s requirements.
-The Quality Team assess providers’ quality through visits and if necessary support the provider to implement an action plan to address any identified areas for development.
+The Quality Team assess providers' quality through visits.
+Also, if necessary, they support the provider to implement an action plan to address any identified areas for development.
+We also support providers to enhance the quality of life for the people they support, which includes:

 Comparing our performance with other councils